brianwade1/TicTacToe_QLearning/README.md

 # Tic-Tac-Toe reinforcement learning practice

-This repo teaches an agent to play tic-tac-toe using the standard Q-learning algorithm.
+This repo contains files that teaches an agent to play tic-tac-toe using the standard Q-learning algorithm.
 The algorithm also includes a form of action masking where the environment returns only feasible actions (locations on the board without an X or O) and the agent only evaluates the Q-Value of those feasible states.

 Users can play against another human or the trained agent.
 When a human plays against the agent, the agent uses imitation learning and uses the game history and outcome to update its policy.
 A trained agent is located in the agents](agents) folder for uses to continue training or to play against.

 ![tictactoe](/images/tictactoe_screenshot.png)